aman29april/EQWorks-backend-ruby/README.md

 ###Improvements
 - Right now i am using hash to store data, which is not thread safe.
 Instead we need to use some `thread safe` data structure like `https://github.com/hamstergem/hamster`
+- Test Suit is also using same local store variable.
+- Routine task starts automatically after initialization and there is no way to stop it.
+So there should be a mechanism to control execution of the routine